Which travel guide Scotland

 We decided on two guides.
 The Lonely Planet Scotland and the Picture Atlas Scotland of Dumont.
 Why?

 Which Scotland travel guide is the best?
 Since our trip doesn't take us through the whole of Scotland, we would be interested in a travel guide that introduces Inverness and Loch Ness.
-After all, it devotes 18 pages Lonely Planet Scotland * (Display) of this city and its surroundings.
-This includes climate tips as well as recommendations on where to eat well and have a nice night's sleep.
+After all, it devotes 18 pages Lonely Planet Scotland * (advertising) of this city and its surroundings.
+This includes climate tips as well as recommendations for good food and nice places to stay.
 I also like the overview map of the region.
-A map like this is very important to me, especially in times of navigation devices.
-Otherwise it's easy for me to let the navigation device guide me without knowing exactly where I am.
+A map like this is particularly important to me in times of navigation devices.
+Otherwise, it is easy for me to let the navigation device guide me without knowing exactly where I am.

 As a newcomer to the region, it is important to me to be informed about the highlights of the area.
 This also includes the local attractions.
 Since we are flying to Inverness, how I get from the airport to the city is important to me.
 This Scotland travel guide also offers relevant information.